EricSvebakk/SCRY/README.md

 # Thesis reference

+This project was developed as part of a Masters thesis in Informatics, at the University of Oslo.

-A link to the related thesis will appear here once it is uploaded to the UiO DUO-archive.
+A link to the thesis will appear here once it is uploaded to the UiO DUO-archive.